 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water

-The trail begins and ends at the parking lot near the Porto Pim beach, passing between the Monte da Guia and Monte Queimado (hills), places of great local historical importance, also going through some viewpoints.
+It passes between the Monte da Guia and Monte Queimado (hills), places of great local historical importance, also going through some viewpoints.
 Along the trail, you can observe examples of marine birdlife and endemic flora.

-Start the trail near the Porto Pim beach parking lot.
-Pass the Observatório do Mar dos Açores (Azores Sea Observatory) on your right and follow the traditional cobblestone path until you find steps on the left that lead you to the Lira Viewpoint.
-From this point, you can see the bay with the fortress of São Sebastião on the opposite margin.
-Along the trail, there are some maritime protection fortifications of the 16th and 17th centuries, and was, therefore, named as Porto Pim, word of Flemish origin that means Safety Port.
+Start the trail near the Porto Pim Beach’s car park.
+Pass the Observatório do Mar dos Açores (Azores Sea Observatory) on your right and follow the traditional cobblestone path until the steps on the left that lead to the Lira Viewpoint.
+From this point, it is possible to see the bay and the Fortress of São Sebastião on the opposite margin.
+Along the trail, there are some maritime protection fortifications of the 16th and 17th centuries, and was, therefore, named Porto Pim, a word of Flemish origin that means Safety Port.

 Then follow to the left, crossing the beach and, at its end, turn right to the Rua da Rosa (street).
 Almost at the top of the street, you will find trail signs on the right that will take you to the summit of Monte Queimado, a terrestrial genesis volcano.
-Before the summit take the opportunity to rest and enjoy the view over the marina of Horta.
+Before reaching the mountaintop, take the opportunity to rest and enjoy the view over the marina of Horta.

 The trail continues to the car park, where it started.

 During the spring and summer seasons, it is possible to observe some Azorean seabird species as the Calonectris borealis and the Sterna hirundo, because, during these seasons, these birds migrate to the Archipelago to nest.
 Along the trail, the Erica azorica, the Morella faya, the Festuca petraea and the Juncus acutus dominate the landscape.